-The area of the brain that regulates movement, called the substantia nigra (SN), has a concentration of cells that produce dopamine.
+The area of the brain that regulates movement, called the substantia nigra, has a concentration of cells that produce dopamine.
 Dopamine acts as a neurotransmitter, carrying signals to other parts of the brain to control movement.
 In Parkinson’s disease, these cells degenerate and produce less and less dopamine.
-When between 60% and 80% of these cells are damaged, the motor symptoms of Parkinson’s appear, and the patient is increasingly unable to regulate movements and emotions.
+When between 60% and 80% of these cells are damaged, the motor symptoms of Parkinson’s appear and the patient is increasingly unable to regulate movements and emotions.

 Experts do not know what causes Parkinson’s.
-Most people do not develop the disease until they are 60 or older.
-It is possible that exposure to environmental toxins might be responsible, and some cases are hereditary.
+Most people do not develop the disease until they are over 60 years old.
+It is possible that exposure to environmental toxins might be responsible; some cases suggest a hereditary factor.